ella444/Hackathon/README.md

 - Play Data: use the Play button to convert the data back to midi and play it.

+- Test: use pytest to run 'run_test.py'.
+It tests the statistics calculations and the midi play module.

 #installation and Run
 - In Windows run the 'run.bat' file. it will first install the requirements using pip and then run the Gui.